bryanch0430-web/trading/frontend/trading-platform/README.md

 - **Backend:** Contains Python modules for routing, data schemas, services, and utility functions for the trading simulation.
 - **Frontend:** Houses the trading platform’s client-side code with components, routing, state management, and views for user interaction.

-## License

-This project is for educational and simulation purposes.
-Please refer to the LICENSE file for more details.